vkyo23/poEMirt/README.md

 # References

-- Bailey, M. A. (2007).
-“Comparable preference estimates across time and institutions for the court, congress, and presidency”. *American Journal of Political Science*, 51(3), 433-448.
 - Goplerud, M. (2019).
 “A Multinomial Framework for Ideal Point Estimation”. *Political Analysis*, 27(1), 69-89.
 - Martin A.D., Quinn K.M. & Park J.H.
 (2011).
 “MCMCpack: Markov Chain